Welcome to today's edition of the Rush 24-7 podcast.

 Market-oriented need versus public sector spending, which is purely a political calculation.

-And you're being lied to so profusely.
+You know, you're being lied to so profusely.

 You're being told the purpose of this spending is to create jobs.

-Make it the last thirteen.
+Make it the last 13.

 It's just silly.